passportxyz/passport-scorer/load_tests/README.md

 or
 `k6 run -e SCORER_API_KEY=<your API key> -e SCORER_ID=<your scorer id> script.js`

+To output results / stats in a CSV file, run k6 with the `--out` like:
+`k6 run -e SCORER_API_KEY='iE7QwgX9.rx9XIXdkPwZUYAHditFMgFVKvDp428OH' -e SCORER_ID=24 --vus 10 --duration 120s --out csv=k6_metrics.csv script.js`

+You can then use the `stats.ipynb` to analyse the results frm the `k6_metrics.csv` (after the run).

 ## In cloud

 First make sure to set the environment variables: https://k6.io/docs/cloud/manage/environment-variables/